konjoinfinity/konjoexpress/README.md

 mongod
 ```

+(Leave this terminal window up and running)

-Once mongodb is running then type the following command to run the localhost server:
+Once mongodb is running, in a new terminal window type the following command to run the localhost server:

 ```
 nodemon